diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/Advanced JS - call, apply, bind.md

 	},

   // arrow function doesn't have value of this
-  // it reads the value of this from the scope around it/ in which it was defined (in this case parentRegularfunc)
+  // it reads the value of this from the scope around it/ in which it was defined
 	arrowFunc: () => {
 		console.log(this);
 	},